Interface for accessing ivschat.

 You create front-end client applications (browser and Android/iOS apps) using the Amazon IVS Chat Messaging API.
 We refer to these as clients.

-The following resource is part of Amazon IVS Chat:
+The following resources are part of Amazon IVS Chat:

 Room — The central Amazon IVS Chat resource through which clients connect to and exchange chat messages.
 See the Room endpoints for more information.